Drew-Killeen/Dewey-Hafta-Academy/README.md

 15. ~~Incoporate MathJax~~
 16. ~~Change usr column in all tables to user id~~
 17. ~~Finish grade.php page for reviewing grades~~
+18. ~~Update user approval system to allow users to login to the site without approval, but not to enroll in courses~~
+19. ~~Display current user privileges under preferences~~